 Underinsurance is one of the leading issues most American homeowners face.
-Sixty-four percent of American homeowners are underinsured according to CoreLogic, a leading property data provider in the USA.
+In fact, Sixty-four percent of American homeowners are underinsured according to CoreLogic, a leading property data provider in the USA.
 Why is underinsurance a big deal for homeowners?
 Insufficient coverage puts homeowners at risk of serious financial loss in case their home gets destroyed.
-As a homeowner, you have the responsibility to know how to insure your home properly.
-A guide to full replacement coverage will help thousands of homeowners on how to properly insure their homes.
+Besides, as a homeowner, you have the responsibility to know how to insure your home properly.
+Moreover, a guide to full replacement home insurance coverage will help thousands of homeowners how properly insure their homes.

 - Dwelling Coverage

 Dwelling coverage protects your home structures and other stand-alone structures from damage.
 Your homeowner’s insurance must help you repair or replace your home structures in case it gets damaged or destroyed by any covered hazards.
-Most homeowners prefer the ho-3 policy as it provides standard home protection.
-HO-3 policy replaces damaged exterior home structures at their replacement cost.
-The ho-3 policy has an open peril policy for dwelling coverage except for excluded hazards stated in the policy.
+In addition, most homeowners prefer the ho-3 policy as it provides standard home protection.
+Furthermore, the HO-3 policy replaces damaged exterior home structures at their replacement cost.
+What’s more, the ho-3 policy has an open peril policy for dwelling coverage except for excluded hazards stated in the policy.

 Typical Excluded Perils from Home Insurance Policies

 - Government ordinance or seizure